Hans Kammler: Secret weapons projects

+Due to the combination of his building experts, access to slave labor, and connections to SS facilities, Kammler became an "indispensable figure" in the armaments efforts of the SS, so much so, that he was only answerable to Himmler.
 Speer made Kammler his representative for "special construction tasks", expecting that Kammler would commit himself to working in harmony with the ministry's main construction committee.
-But in March 1944 Kammler had Göring appoint him as his delegate for "special buildings" under the fighter aircraft program, which made him one of the war economy's most important managers, and robbed Speer of much of his influence.
+But in March 1944 Kammler had Göring appoint him as his delegate for "special buildings" under the fighter aircraft program, which made him one of the war economy's most important managers.
+In April 1944, Hitler gave Kammler full control over jet-aircraft production.

-Kammler was also involved in an attempt to finish the Blockhaus d'Éperlecques near Saint-Omer, Pas-de-Calais in Northern France.
-The fortified bunker was to be used as a V-2 launch base but it was abandoned in September 1944 before it was finished.

-In March 1944, Himmler convinced Adolf Hitler to put the V-2 project directly under SS control.
+In March 1944, Himmler convinced Hitler to put the V-2 project directly under SS control.
 On 8 August Kammler replaced Walter Dornberger as its director taking command and control of V-2 operations.
 The first rockets were launched from a site near The Hague against London on 8 September 1944.
+Kammler was also involved in an attempt to finish the Blockhaus d'Éperlecques near Saint-Omer, Pas-de-Calais in Northern France.
+The fortified bunker was to be used as a V-2 launch base but it was abandoned in September 1944 before it could be finished.
 On 31 January 1945, Hitler named Kammler head of all missile projects, but by this time the lack of explosives was critical and the program was winding down.
+By this time, Kammler answered only to Hitler.

 In March 1945, Hitler stripped Göring of his powers over aircraft support, maintenance and supply, and transferred these duties to Kammler.
 This culminated, in the beginning of April, with Kammler being raised to "Fuehrer's general plenipotentiary for jet aircraft".

 Arnsberg Forest Massacre

-In late March 1945 Kammler ordered the ZV division (in German) (units that operated the V-2 rockets) to execute forced laborers and their families (200 men, women and children) after his car was held up on a crowded road in the Sauerland.
-Kammler was reported to have felt he was under some "vague threat" so "this riffraff ought to be eliminated".
+In late March 1945, Kammler ordered the ZV division (in German) (units that operated the V-2 rockets) to execute forced laborers and their families (200 men, women and children) after his car was held up on a crowded road in the Sauerland.
+Kammler allegedly felt he was under some "vague threat" from them, so he had them murdered.
 The killings coincided with the evacuation of V2 units due to the Allied advance into Germany.